txomin-jimenez/newton-sync/README.md

 **This is work in progress**.
 At this time it handles communication via TCP/IP port 3679 for command exchange.
 This requires a internet enabled Newton and [Dock TCP Package](http://www.kallisys.com/) installed in order to connect:

 Serial communication will be tested when basic sync is achieved.
 For now it 'only' negotiates a new dock session with a device and exchange necessary commands to get dock icons showed at Newton screen.
+Screenshot on the right shows how far it reaches.

 ## Usage